 DA will seek death penalty for Morris

-OXFORD (WTVD) -- District Attorney Sam Currin's office will seek the death penalty against Scott Morris.
+OXFORD (WTVD) -- Granville County District Attorney Sam Currin said Wednesday he will be seeking the death penalty against Scott Morris.

 Morris, 35, of Creedmoor, is charged with first-degree murder in the death of his wife Kelly Currin Morris.
 Investigator say Morris also set the couple's house - located southeast of Stem - on fire.